joshuami/joshuami.github.io/_posts/2016-06-08-drupalci-continuous-integration-testing-for-drupalorg.md

 ## An overly simple history of automated testing for Drupal

-Automated testing first became a thing for Drupal contributed projects Drupal 4.5 with the introduction of the [SimpleTest module](https://www.drupal.org/project/simpletest).
+Automated testing first became a thing for Drupal contributed projects during Drupal version 4.5 with the introduction of the [SimpleTest module](https://www.drupal.org/project/simpletest).
 It was not until Drupal 6 that we started manually building out testbots and running these tests on Drupal.org hardware.

 In Drupal 7, SimpleTest was brought into Drupal Core.
 (More information about what that took can be reviewed in the [SimpleTest Roadmap for Drupal 7](https://groups.drupal.org/node/10099).)